 Don’t leave your “shop the look” enthusiasts hanging with inspirational product photos.

-6. It’s all about the product details
+6. Remember the product details

-Nielsen Norman Group found that visitors pay close attention to photos that contain relevant information, but ignore fluff photos.
+Nielsen Norman Group (NN/g) found that visitors pay close attention to photos that contain relevant information, but ignore fluff photos.

 During a series of 2010 eye-tracking studies, NN/g sought to understand why some product photos grab attention and persuade while others just take up valuable real estate.
-You might assume that product photos are always among the former, but that just isn’t true.
+You might assume product photos are always among the former, but that just isn’t true.